Glorou/POVPlus/README.md

 It will then appear under the name "POV+" in the All Plugins list

 TODO LIST / KNOWN BUGS
-FOV Slider applies to third person after leaving first person The / command needs to be renamed
+FOV Slider applies to third person after leaving first person \n The / command needs to be renamed
 An optional button to disable the camera in third person needs to be added (and maybe FOV too)